thejk726/DevOps/handy_notes/nginx/config-context-logic.md

   Directives used in the http context are inherited by it's children contexts (Eg: server, upstream, location etc.)

 * `server` context defines a virtual server that responds to a request for a domain name, ip address or a unix socket.

+* `location` context further defines how a server responds to an http request.

+* 'upstream` context defines a group of backend servers (application servers or web servers), essentially to use in a load balancing use case.

+* `stream` context defines how nginx handles `layer 3` or `layer 4` traffic.

+### NOTE ###

+Nginx reads the configurations included with the `include` directive in alphabetical order.
+Eg: If there are two configuration files in conf.d - default.conf and web.conf, default.conf is read before web.conf.